 We have seen a variety of parenting styles here at Speak Up over the years.
-We see so many examples of truly outstanding parenting.
-We see parents who pave the way for their child, parents who communicate compassionately and clearly and parents who empower their children without getting in their way.
+We see so many examples of truly outstanding parenting – parents who pave the way for their child, parents who communicate compassionately and clearly and parents who empower their children without getting in their way.

-Unfortunately, we also see some examples of parenting that worry us – parenting that is born out of anxiety, fear and worry.
+Unfortunately, we also see some examples of parenting that worry us – parenting born out of anxiety and fear.
 We sometimes see parents who struggle with trust; trust in themselves, trust in their kids and trust in others.
 There are a few ways, we believe, to build trust as a parent.

 But first, have you ever heard the term helicopter parenting?
 It’s a phrase that has been around for a while.
 Helicopter parents hover around their children.
 They are always close and ready to swoop in and save the day for their child if they face potential danger.

 Another kind of parent is the lawnmower parent.
 This term describes parents who are one step ahead of their child.
 They will smooth their path before them and make sure nothing gets in the way of achieving success.
-The recent Ivy League university scandal is the ultimate example of lawnmower parenting.
+The Ivy League university scandal in 2019 was the ultimate example of lawnmower parenting.

 Providing a stress free childhood does not help children in the long term.
 Research tells us that both of these types of parenting are detrimental to a child’s development as children need the opportunity to work things out for themselves and learn from their mistakes.

-Some parents though seem to “have it all figured out” and we’ve noticed that they have one thing in common.
+Some parents, however, seem to “have it all figured out” and we’ve noticed that they have one thing in common.
 They trust.
 They trust their kids, they trust their child’s teacher and they trust themselves.

 So how do you build trust as a parent?
 Here are our top three tips: